Stena (walrus)

 Stena, also known as the walrus of Hamina, was the nickname of a female walrus who, in July 2022, died while being transported in Finland.
-She was estimated to have been around 25 to 30 years old when she died.

-Biography

 Stena was first spotted near Hamina, where she spent the night on a beach.
 Two days later, she got stuck in a fishing net near Kotka and capsized a fishing boat.
-Following this, Stena swam up a river and climbed over land to a domestic garden 150 meters inland.
+Following this, Stena swam up a river and climbed over land to a domestic garden 150 meters (yards) inland.
 Stena was reportedly very weak, and it was decided to bring her to a veterinary hospital in a zoo.

-Death

 Rescue teams hoped to transport Stena away from the garden in a box and over to Korkeasaari Zoo in Helsinki.
 However, she did not survive the journey.
 The zoo stated that she would likely not have survived in the wild.
 A pathologist was to determine her cause of death.